simplesamlphp/simplesamlphp/docs/simplesamlphp-sp.md

 -----------------------------

 After the metadata is configured on the IdP, you should be able to test the configuration.
-The installation page of SimpleSAMLphp has a link to test authentication sources.
+The admin module of SimpleSAMLphp has a tab to test authentication sources.
-When you click the link, you should receive a list of authentication sources, including the one you have created for the SP.
+There you should a list of authentication sources, including the one you have created for the SP.

 After you click the link for that authentication source, you will be redirected to the IdP.
 After entering your credentials, you should be redirected back to the test page.